 Stuck on stock?
+Finding a good broth or stock for making dog treats can be difficult.
 When we share dog treat recipe ideas, we often say to use an unseasoned low-sodium broth or stock.
-Tricky indeed as this is almost impossible to find if looking for a ready-to-use product.
+Tricky indeed to find if looking for a ready-to-use product.
 We’re often asked what kind of broth we use when making treats, but there are no special recommendations or secret recipes in reply.
 We make our own homemade unseasoned low-sodium dog-friendly broth and stock for making dog treats.
 It’s easy, healthy, and free.
 Pawfect!

 Stock vs. Broth